First principles investigation of magnetocrystalline anisotropy at the L2$_1$ Full Heusler|MgO interfaces and tunnel junctions: Methods

-Calculations are performed using Vienna ab initio siumulation package (VASP)~\cite{Kresse1993,Kresse1996} with generalized gradient approximation~\cite{Wang1991} and projected augmented wave pseudopotentials~\cite{Kresse1999, Blochl1994}.
-We used the kinetic energy cutoff of 600 eV and a Monkhorst-Pack k-point grid of $13 \times 13 \times 3$.
+Calculations are performed using Vienna ab initio siumulation package (VASP)~\cite{Kresse1993,Kresse1996} with generalized gradient approximation~\cite{Wang1991} and projected augmented wave potentials~\cite{Kresse1999, Blochl1994}.
+We used the kinetic energy cutoff of 600 eV and a Monkhorst-Pack k-point grid of $13 \times 13 \times 3$ where the convergence of MAE is checked with repect to the number of K-points.
 Initially the structures were relaxed in volume and shape until the force acting on each atom falls below 1~meV/\AA.
 The Kohn-Sham equations were then solved to find the charge distribution of the ground state system without taking spin-orbit interactions (SOI) into account.
-Finally, the total energy of the system was calculated for a given orientation of magnetic moments in the presence of spin-orbit coupling.
-The surface magnetic anisotropy energy, $K_{s}$ is calculated as $-1/a^2(E^\perp-E^\parallel)$, where $a$ is the in-plane lattice constant and $E^\perp$($E^\parallel$) represents energy for out-of-plane(in-plane) magnetization orientation with respect to the interface.
+Finally, the total energy of the system was calculated for a given orientation of magnetic moments in the presence of spin-orbit coupling using a non-self-consistent calculation.
+The surface magnetic anisotropy energy, $K_{s}$ is calculated as $(E^\parallel-E^\perp)/a^2$, where $a$ is the in-plane lattice constant and $E^\perp$($E^\parallel$) represents energy for out-of-plane [001](in-plane [100]) magnetization orientation with respect to the interface.
+The in-plane anisotropy (difference between [100] and [110]) have been checked and found to be negligible.
 Positive and negative values of $K_{s}$ corresponds to out-of-plane and in-plane anisotropy respectively.
 In addition, we define the effective anisotropy $K_{eff} = K_{s} / t_{CFA} - E_{demag}$, where $E_{demag}$ is the demagnetization energy which is the sum of all the magnetostatic dipole-dipole interactions upto infinity.
-We adopt the dipole-dipole interaction method to calculate the $E_{demag}$ term instead of $2 \pi M_{s}^2$, where $M_{s}$ is the saturation magnetization; since the latter underestimates this term for thin films.~\cite{Hallal2013,Schuurmans1990}
+We adopt the dipole-dipole interaction method to calculate the $E_{demag}$ term instead of $2 \pi M_{s}^2$, where $M_{s}$ is the saturation magnetization; since the latter underestimates this term for thin films.~\cite{Hallal2013, Hallal2014, Schuurmans1990} In VASP the spin-orbit term is evaluated using the second-order approximation:

+where $V$ denotes the spherical part of all-electron Kohn-Sham potential inside the PAW spheres, while $\vec{L}$ and $\vec{s}$ represent the angular momentum operator and the Pauli spin matrices, respectively.
+The spin-orbit coupling then can be calculated for each orbital angular momentum, and from which one can extract layer- and orbital-resolved MAE~\cite{Hallal2013, Hallal2014, Peng2015, Yang2015}.